Involution (esotericism): Sat

-We cannot speak of Sat without Chit Ananda or Being, Consciousness and Bliss.
+We cannot speak of Sat without Chit and Ananda—-or Being, Consciousness and Bliss, respectively.
 They represent a totality.
-Sat is the vital state of that which is was and always will be.
+Sat is the vital state of that which is, was and always will be.
 In a sense it is a beginnining but because it is pregnant with possibility it is inexorably tied to Ananda or the recognition of Being and then the subsequent realization of bliss which is divine inner knowing.
 Each flows out of the other and then back again.
 It could be said that Sat only exists through Ananda or Consciousness however, these levels of differentiation cannot grasp the true nature of either of these three qualities since they are interdependent.

 "Sat—being, existence; substance; "pure existence, eternal, infinite, indefinable, not affected by the succession of Time, not involved in the extension of Space, beyond form, quantity, quality", the first term of saccidananda and the principle that is the basis of satyaloka; "the spiritual substance of being" which is cast "into all manner of forms and movements"; existence as "the stuff of its own becoming", which on every plane is "shaped into the substance with which Force has to deal" and "has formed itself here, fundamentally, as Matter; it has been objectivised, made sensible and concrete to its own self-experiencing conscious-force in the form of self-dividing material substance" short for sat brahman."